biopmr/ModExo/experimental/readme.md

 ### Response to Software Position Step
 In the "Delay Test", the position reference was given by hand - possible to identify in Figures 1, 2 and 3 by a slighlty inclined theta reference step.
 In the tests shown below, the step was given by software, by setting the position setpoint as 50000qc or one quarter of a turn.
 The PID gains used were the same as used in *Delay Tests 2*:

 	Position Regulator P-Gain = 2655
 	Position Regulator I-Gain = 4948
 	Position Regulator D-Gain = 15000

-  In these tests, the controller mode used was "EncoderControl", in which the reference position is given by turning the MA3 encoder by hand.
-The first PID gains, in delay_test_1, were defined by the Regulation Tuning Wizard from EPOS Studio 2.00.
-We hypothesised that the delay would decrease as the Derivative Gain increased.
-So, for the delay_tests_2 and delay_tests_3, the derivative gains were simply increased to verify the change in the system response.

 Below are listed the datasets and the respective Lower Level Controller (the EPOS) PID gains.
 This datasets are the CSV data generated as the output of the [ModExo code version](https://github.com/biopmr/ModExo/commit/fbe45a4ca06b29ec54b75cb432308c84095bc77f).